 The second requirement is that the defendant impersonated a police officer with the intent to mislead others into believing that they are actually a police officer.
 This means that simply dressing up as a police officer is not a crime.
 Rather, there must be that second element of intent to mislead others.

 A person charged with impersonating a police officer faces a Class A misdemeanor, 9 months in jail and/or a fine of $10,000.
 If the person impersonated a police officer with the intent to commit a different crime, the penalty is a Class H felony with a maximum of 6 years in prison.

 Impersonating a Police Officer in the News

 While this crime is not often prosecuted in Wisconsin, a quick search reveals more than a few headlines over the past few years.
 A man in southeastern Wisconsin was charged after going into a local Walgreen’s with a gun and tactical vest.
 He allegedly told people that he works in law enforcement, but never provided further details.
 A second man in southeastern Wisconsin was recently charged with impersonating a Homeland Security officer.
 These two cases have a few things in common.
 First, both defendants were a were accused of wearing clothing commonly worn by police officers.
 And second, both intended that members of the public believe that they are in fact police officers.

 What if I am Charged?

-If you or a loved one are charged with impersonating a peace officer, you should contact the experienced criminal defense attorneys at Meyer Van Severen today.
+If you or a loved one are charged with impersonating a peace officer, you should contact the experienced criminal defense attorneys at Van Severen Law Office today.
 You may have a valid defense to the charge and you need quality legal representation to help protect your rights.
 Call us today for a free consultation!